hawtio/hawtio/BUILDING.md

 On OS X and linux the _mvn compile_ command above is unnecessary but folks have found on windows there can be timing issues with grunt and maven that make this extra step a requirement (see [issue #203 for more details](https://github.com/hawtio/hawtio/issues/203#issuecomment-15808516))

-Incrementally build the project using a separate shell:
+Now incrementally build the project and run the live reload server using a *separate shell* while keeping the above shell running:

     cd hawtio-web